The wait operation timed out [FIX]

 According to users, to fix this issue you just have to enter Safe Mode and Windows will fix the problem automatically.
 As you can see, this is a simple solution so be sure to try it out.

-- When System Restore starts, click on Next.
-If available, check Show more restore points option, select the desired restore point and click on Next.
+- Click on Next (if available, check the Show more restore points option, select the desired restore point and click on Next).

 - Follow the instructions on the screen to complete the restoration process.